forcedotcom/3levelmemcache/README.md

 * it allows you to write into 2 memcached storages
 * it adds local or JVM cache on top of memcached storages.
 That gives a huge boost in performance in some cases.

+3levelmemcache uses spring but it also possible to instantiate objects manually

 # Supported memcached providers
 * Couchbase or Membase
 * plain memcached